ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--mode`
-:   Specify whether visitors can browse your website over a secure connection, and when they do, how CIS will connect to your origin server.
+:   Specify whether visitors can browse your website over a secure connection, and when they do, how CIS connects to your origin server.
     Valid values are `off`, `client-to-edge`, `end-to-end-flexible`, `end-to-end-ca-signed`, `https-only-origin-pull`.
     See the following documentation link for detailed [TLS mode description](/docs/cis?topic=cis-cis-tls-options).